Positional Fluidity and the future of football: Initial thoughts. – Rondos

 1

-• My opponent will try to neutralize me, although leaving one extra defender at the back to balance risk (so 4 defenders against 3 forwards).
+• My opponent will try to neutralize us but will leave one extra defender at the back to balance the risk, resulting in 4 defenders against 3 forwards.

-• That means necessarily that we will be having one extra player somewhere else.
-We don´t know exactly where this player will be, but we know he/she will be there.
+• As a consequence, we will have an extra player somewhere else on the pitch.
+Although we don’t know exactly where this player will be, we know he/she will be there.
 This player is called the free man.

-• Hence, the whole idea is to exploit this advantage all over the pitch until the final third (supported by other football concepts, such as width, depth, third man, etc), and from there players will have freedom to look for the target.
+• The idea is then to exploit this numerical advantage across the pitch, supported by other football concepts such as width, depth, and third man, until we reach the final third.
+From there, players will have the freedom to look for the target.

-• The space to look for here “is” the free man, and the team´s mission will be to move the ball intentionally in order to get it to the free man and progress on the pitch.
+• The space we need to pursue “is” the free man, and the team’s mission is to move the ball intentionally to find and progress with the free man.

 Positional Fluidity means that a player can play well in different spaces and take different roles, with the ultimate objective of harming the opponent.

-Around this oversimplified story grew, this last decade, a big chunk of the paradigm of the modern game (specially the Juego de Posición), with lots of improvements and new discoveries at the tactical and methodological levels, which led to an overall increase in the quality of the game.
-But at some point in time everything needs to get recycled and refreshed.
-Now, we are approaching a point where more complexity is needed to become successful (or more simplicity, depending on how one wants to look at the challenge).
+Around this oversimplified story, a big chunk of the paradigm of the modern game grew over the last decade, especially the Juego de Posición, with many improvements and new discoveries at the tactical and methodological levels, resulting in an overall increase in the quality of the game.
+However, at some point, everything needs to be recycled and refreshed.
+We are now approaching a tipping point where more complexity is necessary to become successful (or more simplicity, depending on how one wants to look at it).

 We are approaching an Era where the starting point will stop being to assume that we need to find the free man to progress on the field.

 The starting point is becoming gradually less often to assume that to find the free man suffices to progress on the field.
-The game now requires to leverage on other resources, in particular to exploit other types of superiorities (positional, qualitative and socio-affective).
+The game now requires to leverage other resources, in particular to exploit other types of superiorities (positional, qualitative and socio-affective).
 Key spaces are now being discovered and offset more often, the free man is intentionally chosen by the opponent so that it appears in low-risk areas.
-The ideal space is not anymore necessarily where the free man is.
-And with that, more and less conventional movements by players are required to generate the spaces.
+The ideal space is no longer necessarily where the free man is.
+And with that, players need to make more unconventional movements to generate the spaces.

 In particular, the Spain National Team represents the football of the future (or of the past): one with more positional fluidity.